Sheldon-Pang/BMP-Image-Processor/README.md

 Note: command to compile in gcc 'gcc PangImageProcessor.c Image.c BMPHandler.c -o ImageProcessor'

- " usage:\n"
+  usage:
-            "    ./ImageProcessor -f filename [-h] [-r -g -b val] [-w] [-s val] [-o filename]\n" "       -f  filename:    !!!must have a input file name  to run!!！\n" "       -r  value:       use value to increase or decrease the color red\n" "       -g  value:       use value to increase or decrease the color green\n" "       -b  value:       use value to increase or decrease the color blue\n" "       -w:              convert RGB to grayscale equivalent\n" "       -s  float:       use value to resize the image\n" "       -o  filename:    optional to customize output filename\n" "       -h:              print out this help message\n" "\n");
+                ./ImageProcessor -f filename [-h] [-r -g -b val] [-w] [-s val] [-o filename] -f  filename:    must have a input file name  to run!
+                   -r  value:       use value to increase or decrease the color red -g  value:       use value to increase or decrease the color green -b  value:       use value to increase or decrease the color blue
+                   -w:              convert RGB to grayscale equivalent
+                   -s  float:       use value to resize the image -o  filename:    optional to customize output filename
+                   -h:              print out this help message